First Home Security System Patent

 Although it made use of existing closed circuit television technology developed during the second world war, Marie Van Brittan Brown’s revolutionary home security was the first of its kind anywhere in the world.
 In 1969 the patent office acknowledged her as its primary creator.
 Patent Number 3,482,037.
 Brown was interviewed by The New York Times in 1969 for her invention and was later granted an award from the National Scientists Committee.

-So, now you know the home security technology that millions used to keep themselves, family, and their possessions safe was invented in the mid-60s by an african-american nurse from Jamaica Queens.
+So, now you know the home security technology that millions used to keep themselves, family, and their possessions safe was invented in the mid-60s by an African-American nurse from Jamaica Queens.

 Despite her death in 1999, her closed-circuit system is still being referenced by other patents as of 2013, and is cited in 35 U.S. patents.